The Importance of Keeping Your Pay Stubs

 Why Business Owners Need to Keep Pay Stubs

-For employers, keeping well organized payroll records is critically important.
+For employers, keeping well organized financial records is critically important.
 To start, businesses need to ensure that they are always in full compliance with the law.
 There are many state and federal labor laws that might be implicated.
-For example, the Equal Employment Opportunity Commission (EEOC) notes that many companies are required to keep employee records.
+In the instance of how long to keep pay stubs, the Equal Employment Opportunity Commission (EEOC) notes that many companies are required to keep employee records.

 In the event that your company is facing a regulatory investigation, or if it is facing a complaint from an employee, you will want clear, easily accessible payroll records.
 In addition, well-organized payroll records can also make it easy to complete certain basic business tasks.
-When tax season rolls around, it will be far easier for your company to get everything done.
+When tax season rolls around, it will be far easier for your company to get everything done if all financial statements and records are organized and on file.
 This is especially important for small businesses, as these companies may not have the resources available to hire a person to do payroll on a full-time basis.

 Why Employees Should Keep Their Pay Stubs

 Individual workers should also retain their pay stubs.
 For employees, check stubs are important for a few different reasons.
-As a starting point, your pay stub is an easily accessible source of income verification.
-If you are applying for a loan or you have been asked to produce your pay stub to verify your salary during an employment negotiation, you will want quick access to your records.
+An extremely common reason to keep old pay stubs?
+Income verification.
+While a few statements will work, a pay stub is the most common source of income verification.
+If you are applying for a loan or line of credit with a bank, or you have been asked to produce your pay stub to verify your salary during an employment negotiation, you will want quick access to your pay statements.
 Further, pay stubs help you track your taxes and deductions.
 You should know exactly where all of your money is going at all times.

 How Long Should You Keep Your Pay Stubs?